a-mcf/a-mcf.github.io/_posts/2016-09-24-level-up-lab-up-pt2.md

 end
 ```

-Shut down, then bring the virtual machine back up with the following commands:
+To enable the forwarder, shut down and restart the VM with the following commands:

 ```
 vagrant halt
 vagrant up
 ```

-Once the machine boots, load up your browser of choice, point to `http://localhost:8080` and you should see the IIS start screen.
+Once the machine boots, load up your browser of choice in the host OS and point to `http://localhost:8080`.
+With any luck, you should see the default IIS start page.
 ![IIS home screen in browser on the host OS](/img/iishome.jpg)

+## Vagrant Share

 One last thing to try, is sharing your VM with remote users.
-You'll need a free account on Atlas to do this, but it's pretty cool.
+You'll need a free account on [Atlas](https://atlas.hashicorp.com/account/new) to do this, but it's pretty cool.
 Run:
 ```
 vagrant share --http 8080
 ```